How to Make a Death Benefit Claim: A Step-by-Step Guide

 Eligibility to Make a Death Benefit Claim

 To make a death benefit claim, you must be a beneficiary listed on the policy or be a financial dependent of the departed.
-Before starting the claim process, please ensure you are a named beneficiary and that the policy is up-to-date and accurate.

 Can I make a death benefit claim? >

-What is the Definition of a Dependant?
+What is the Definition of a Dependent?

 Supporting Documents for Death Benefit Claims